top of page

 In 1982, Mrs. Harris became a full-time professor at The George Washington University Law School.
 She passed away on March 23, 1985 at the age of 60.

-The Patricia Roberts Harris Awards Dinner is held near the end of every academic year to honor Mrs. Harris's legacy and inspire our students to follow her example of service, dedication, and excellence.
-The Dinner is also a time for students and faculty to reflect on the academic year as we recognize graduating BLSA students, BLSA alumni, dedicated BLSA sponsors, law school faculty and staff, and champions of diversity in the local legal community.
+The Patricia Roberts Harris Awards Banquet is held near the end of every academic year to honor Mrs. Harris's legacy and inspire our students to follow her example of service, dedication, and excellence.
+The Banquet is also a time for students and faculty to reflect on the academic year as we recognize graduating BLSA students, BLSA alumni, dedicated BLSA sponsors, law school faculty and staff, and champions of diversity in the local legal community.

 ABOUT PATRICIA ROBERTS HARRIS